Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Discussion

 The modelling of gas physics is another crucial point that arises from this study.
 The accurate characterisation of emission lines is an important aspect of modelling spectra because the spectroscopic datasets that are used to calibrate photometric redshifts need galaxies for which we are able to get high confidence in redshift estimation.
 This aspect biases the samples towards objects with strong spectral features such as emission lines, leading to underrepresented colour-space regions where these features are lacking \citep{Newman2022}.
 This problem is exacerbated at greater depths where the fraction of highly secure redshifts is small \citep{Hartley2020}.
-The use of templates, e.g. those of \cite{Blanton2007,Brown2014}, despite providing good results, is able to take into account neither the diversity of emission lines strength and ratios, nor the relationship that exists between line strengths and physical properties of the galaxies.
-These templates have been created with training sets that are heavily biased towards local Universe objects, but it is well known that gas-phase metallicities and gas ionization parameters change at high redshift \citep{Roberts-Borsani2024,Tripodi2024}.
-Furthermore, galaxy spectra are created with some linear combination of templates that is very hard to link to the physical properties of galaxies, such as their star-formation histories, which is particularly problematic because sSFR is a specific driver of the ionization parameter of galaxies \citep{Kaasinen2018}.
-SPS-based spectra offer the most promising avenue in accurately modelling emission lines, however line intensities and ratios are predicted using photoionization codes, e.g. CLOUDY \citep{Ferland2017}, that make strong simplifying assumptions about the geometry and the composition of the gas to reduce the number of free parameters \citep{Byler2017}.
-One possible solution is to employ methods that empirically map the emission lines strengths to the spectral continuum flux \citep{Beck2016,Khederlarian2024} or using well characterised set of galaxy spectra and measured gas properties (e.g. \citealt{Bellstedt2020,Thorne2022}) to empirically associate the strength of emission lines to the measured gas ionization and metallicity.
+The use of templates, for instance those of \cite{Blanton2007} or \cite{Brown2014}, despite providing good results, is able to take into account neither the diversity of emission lines strength and ratios, nor the relationship that exists between line strengths and physical properties of the galaxies.
+These templates have been created with training sets that are heavily biased towards local Universe objects, but it is well known that gas-phase metallicities and gas ionisation parameters change at high redshift, a known result that has been recently strenghten by the observations conducted with JWST \citep{Bunker2023a,Bunker2023b,Calabro2024,Roberts-Borsani2024,Tripodi2024}.
+Furthermore, the creation of galaxy spectra with some linear combination of templates is very hard to link to the physical properties of galaxies, such as their star formation histories, which is particularly problematic because sSFR is a specific driver of the ionisation parameter of galaxies \citep{Kaasinen2018}.
+SPS-based spectra offer the most promising avenue in accurately modelling emission lines, however line intensities and ratios are predicted using photoionisation codes, such as \textsc{CLOUDY} \citep{Ferland2017}, that make strong simplifying assumptions about the geometry and the composition of the gas to reduce the number of free parameters \citep{Byler2017}.
+One possible solution is to employ methods that empirically map the emission lines strengths to the spectral continuum flux \citep{Beck2016,Khederlarian2024} or develop tools for interpreting nebular emission across a wide range of gas abundances and ionising conditions at different redshifts that do not require a specific ionising spectrum as a source \citep{Li2024}.
+Alternatively, one could use well characterised set of galaxy spectra and measured gas properties (e.g. \citealt{Bellstedt2020,Thorne2022}) to empirically associate the strength of emission lines to the measured gas ionisation and metallicity.